Shopify/ruby/doc/memory.md

 |<- 8 bytes ->|<- 8 bytes ->|<- 8 bytes ->|<- 8 bytes ->|<- 8 bytes ->|
 |<----------------------------- 40 bytes ---------------------------->|
 ```

+The astute reader might wonder where the length of that array is actually persisted.
+The answer is _using flags_!
+For Array, Ruby uses 7 of the ruby_fl_typ flags to store the array's length.
+Why 7 bits?
+Because with the largest fixed-size slot heap, we can embed up to 640 bytes, which means that we can store up to 78 values in such array (640 - 16 bytes for the header divided by 8-byte per value), and 78 can be represented using 7 bits.